 Registration with the NMBA enables you to practise your profession anywhere in Australia.
 Under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), to be eligible for registration you must meet:

 If you have met all of the above requirements your registration will be finalised.

 Your registration details will appear on the national register.
 Nurses and midwives are registered with the NMBA until 31 May every year.
 You must renew your registration annually at this time.

-Final registration will be subject to you providing the outstanding proof of identity requirements to the Australian Health Practitioner Regulation Agency (Ahpra) in person at your local Ahpra office.
+Final registration will be subject to you providing the outstanding proof of identity requirements.
+Read more about current present in person measures on the proof of identity webpage.